Regional Growth Fund – NSW Govt

 Only Local Councils may apply under this Fund, however they are expected to work with sporting and other community groups to identify priority projects and submit applications on behalf of these organisations.

-Applications for Round Two closed in May 2018.
+Applications for Round Two closed in May 2018 and is under assessment.

 $1 Billion Economic Activation Fund